 1. Medications

-- Antibiotics: Prevent or treat infections.
+- Antibiotics: Prevent or treat infection when needed.

-- Anti-inflammatory Drugs: Reduce inflammation and pain.
+- Anti-inflammatory drugs: Reduce inflammation and pain to support mobility and function.

 2. Physical Therapy